RESULTS 2024:

 Dear friends,

-We also celebrated the 20-year anniversary of the ACTION Global Health Advocacy Partnership and the 10-year anniversary of the RESULTS Advocacy and Organizing Fellowship.
-As you’ll read in this report, ACTION has helped to mobilize over $100 billion in support for global health efforts over its two decades.
-In 10 years, the Fellowship has mentored more than 700 dynamic young leaders who are making an impact locally, nationally, and globally.
+We also celebrated the 20-year anniversary of the ACTION Global Health Advocacy Partnership and the 10-year anniversary of the RESULTS’ Advocacy and Organizing Fellowship.
+As you’ll read in this report, ACTION partners across five continents helped to mobilize over $130 billion in support for global health efforts over the last two decades.
+We are now playing an even more important role in sustaining ambition and holding decision makers accountable.
+Meanwhile, our movement is made stronger by the emerging leaders who join us.
+Over the last 10 years, our fellowship program has mentored more than 700 dynamic young leaders who are making an impact locally, nationally, and globally.

-RESULTS’ advocacy continues to be essential and unshakeable, no matter who is in power.
-Our drive to restore a healthy democracy in service of all people is more important than ever.
+RESULTS’ advocacy is essential and unshakeable, no matter who is in power.
+Our drive to revitalize democracy in the service of all people is more important than ever.

-So is your partnership.
 If you’ve taken action with us to help create a more just and equitable world, thank you.
 If you’ve supported our work with a financial contribution, thank you.
-Your voice, your time, and your engagement are so important.
-Together, we are unstoppable.
+Your voice, your time, and your engagement are critical and life-changing.
+Despite the massive challenges in the world, we will not give up.
+Together, we will be unstoppable.

 Member of Congress meetings map 2023